kharvd/practicechat/README.md

 Then, execute `mvn compile flyway:migrate` in `server` subdirectory to configure the database.

+## Building project

+Use `package` Maven task for root project.
+Two standalone jars will be placed in `out/` directory

 ## Chat protocol description

 Chat uses JSON-based protocol for client-server communication.